 Alphabetic knowledge is comprised of knowing the letter names, sounds, and physical formations of letters.
 Often children are first exposed to the alphabet through the ABC song, rhymes, or books that present the alphabet in order.
-It’s natural to think we should start with teaching letter A. However, starting at letter A and ending at Z isn’t necessary.
+It’s natural to think we should start with teaching letter A. However, starting with the letter A and ending with Z isn’t necessary.
 There isn’t a perfect sequence to teach letters in; however, there are many reasons for teaching letters out of alphabetic order.

 Learn more